hrytkone/EventPlaneROOT/README.md

     * run this if no correction files exist or they need updating
  * ./calcEventPlaneRes <infile.root> <outfile.root>
     * calculates the event planes and the components that are needed to calculate the resolution.
 These are saved into histograms for each detector

+## TO-DO

+ * Make so that bUseCorrections can be given as an argument
+ * Make better bash scripts:
+    * calcCorrections includes also calculation of the q-vectors